SDG 17 - Strategic Initiatives

 Western University collaborates with NGOs and government on SDG policy development and strategies.
 Some key partnerships include:

-- Institute for Catastrophic Loss Reduction: Conducts multidisciplinary disaster prevention research, including modeling potential futures with and without interventions; focuses on monitoring and reporting the effectiveness of these interventions and enabling adaptive management strategies; and partners with NGOs like the Canadian Red Cross Society to reduce the loss of life and property caused by severe weather and earthquakes.
+- Institute for Catastrophic Loss Reduction: ICLR conducts multidisciplinary disaster prevention research, including modeling potential futures with and without interventions.
+It focuses on monitoring and reporting the effectiveness of these interventions and enabling adaptive management strategies.
+ICLR partners with NGOs like the Canadian Red Cross Society to reduce the loss of life and property caused by severe weather and earthquakes.

-- Central Canadian Symposium on Water Quality Research: Unites experts, researchers, NGOs, policymakers, and other stakeholders to tackle water quality issues.
-It also encourages collaboration, knowledge sharing, and problem-solving through interactive workshops that provide strategies for improving and conserving water quality in support of SDG6.
+- Central Canadian Symposium on Water Quality Research: Unites experts, researchers, NGOs, policy-makers, and other stakeholders to tackle water quality issues.
+It encourages collaboration, knowledge sharing, and problem solving through interactive workshops that provide strategies for improving and conserving water quality in line with SDGs 6, 9, 11, and 14.

-- London Environmental Network: Partners with Western to protect the environment and build a more sustainable city by offering environmental programs and climate action opportunities locally.
+- London Environmental Network: Partners with Western to protect the regional environment and build a more sustainable city through environmental programs and climate action initiatives.
+It seeks to empower our community to co-create meaningful and lasting environmental change.

-- The Centre for Urban Policy and Local Governance: Contributes to SDG policy development by identifying urban challenges, developing innovative policies, and modeling future scenarios through projects like LoGov-RISE.
-It also studies the responsibilities of different government levels, financial arrangements, and public participation.
+- Centre for Urban Policy and Local Governance: Contributes to SDG policy development by identifying urban challenges, developing innovative policies, and modeling future scenarios through projects like LoGov-RISE.
+Its work explores the roles of different government levels, financial structures, and public participation.
+It also cultivates dialogue among academics, policy practitioners, and the broader public.

-- WeCLISH (Western Centre for Climate Change, Sustainable Livelihoods and Health): Engages with researchers, policymakers, civil society organizations, NGOs, and local communities to co-produce knowledge that informs policy development.
+- Western Centre for Climate Change, Sustainable Livelihoods and Health: WeCLISH engages with researchers, policy-makers, civil society organizations, NGOs, and local communities to co-produce knowledge that informs policy development.
 This collaborative approach helps identify problems and challenges related to climate change and sustainable development.

-- The Centre for Multi-hazard Risk and Resilience: Conducts extensive research to understand the risks associated with natural hazards and their impacts on communities and infrastructure.
+- Centre for Multi-hazard Risk and Resilience: CMRR conducts extensive research on the risks associated with natural hazards and their effects on communities and infrastructure.
 It uses advanced modeling techniques to predict outcomes of various scenarios and monitors the effectiveness of implemented policies and strategies.
+CMRR collaborates with industry, government, and academia to reduce the impact of extreme events.

-- The Carbon Solutions initiative: Collaborates with industry, government, and community organizations to address carbon reduction and replacement.
+- Carbon Solutions: Collaborates with industry, regional governments, and community organizations to address carbon reduction and replacement.
 Funded projects explore, demonstrate, or validate viable solutions, including demonstration projects, prototypes, system testing, designs, and intellectual property.
 This initiative focuses on the circular economy to develop sustainable life cycle strategies for products, energy usage, and recycling.

-- ICFAR (Institute for Chemicals and Fuels from Alternative Resources): Specializes in biomass conversion, waste-to-energy technologies, and sustainable chemical processes.
-ICFAR collaborates with governments and NGOs to address environmental and energy challenges, contributing to SDG policy development.
+- Institute for Chemicals and Fuels from Alternative Resources: ICFAR specializes in biomass conversion, waste-to-energy technologies, and sustainable chemical processes.
+It collaborates with governments and NGOs to address environmental and energy challenges, contributing to SDG policy development.
 Additionally, it identifies problems, develops strategies, models future scenarios, and monitors the effectiveness of interventions to ensure adaptable and research-based policies.

 Cross-Sectoral Dialogue About SDGs